api-platform/docs/core/security.md

 This time, the `object` variable contains data that have been extracted from the HTTP request body during the denormalization process.
 However, the object is not persisted yet.

 Additionally, in some cases you need to perform security checks on the original data.
 For example here, only the actual owner should be allowed to edit their book.
-In these cases, you can use the `previous_object` variable which contains the object that was read from the data provider.
+In these cases, you can use the `previous_object` variable which contains the object that was read from the state provider.

 The value in the `previous_object` variable is cloned from the original object.
 Note that, by default, this clone is not a deep one (it doesn't clone relationships, relationships are references).